ZanzibarNuclear/nuxt-won/content/essays/2024/expectations.md

 > The surest path to disappointment is to have expectations.

+No, I don't mean it.
+That's way too cynical.

+Regardless, let's make sure you understand what World of Nuclear is all about.

 - This is a place to learn about nuclear energy and the ways we can use it to benefit humanity.
   - We will talk about nuclear science, our best understanding of how nuclear energy is released, and the byproducts of fission and fusion.
   - We will talk about nuclear power: the many ways to turn nuclear energy into electricity.